solo-fsw-projects/solo-fsw-opensesame_resizing/README.md

 # Resizing script for OSWeb
-This repository contains the source code for the *os_resizing.js* script that resizes the canvases in OSWeb for consistent visual angles across participants.
+This repository contains the source code (*os_resizing.ts*) for the *os_resizing.js* script that resizes the canvases in OSWeb for consistent visual angles across participants.
 This ensures more accurate and trustworthy results and is based on the jspsych[^1] implementation of the virtual chinrest[^2].

 ## Importing
 This package is supposed to be imported into OpenSesame directly, through the **OSWeb & JATOS control panel**.
 Under external libraries add the following: